Nicolas Sarkozy: Political and financial scandals and criminal convictions

 On 20 May 2021, a second criminal trial, this time pertaining to the Bygmalion Scandal related to illegal campaign funding, began for Sarkozy, as well as 13 other defendants who were said to have been involved in the Bygmalion scandal.
-Sarkozy's second corruption trial involved allegations of diverting tens of millions of euros which was intended to be spent on the his failed 2012 re-election campaign and then hiring a PR firm to cover it up.
+Sarkozy's second corruption trial involved allegations of diverting tens of millions of euros which was intended to be spent on his failed 2012 re-election campaign and then hiring a PR firm to cover it up.
 The illicit campaign finance money was instead used to overspend on lavish campaign rallies and events.

-On 30 September 2021, Sarkozy, as well as his co-defendants, was convicted.
-For this conviction, Sarkozy was given a 1-year prison sentence, though he was also given the option to serve this sentence at home with an electronic bracelet.
+On 30 September 2021, Sarkozy was convicted along with his co-defendants.
+For this conviction, Sarkozy was given a one-year prison sentence, though he was also given the option to serve this sentence at home with an electronic bracelet.
+On 18 December 2024, the Court of Cassation rejected Nicolas Sarkozy's appeal in cassation and the co-defendants, thus making Nicolas Sarkozy's conviction final, he immediately announced that they would refer the matter to the European Court of Human Rights.

-Alleged Libyan agent of influence
+In 2023, Sarkozy's attempt to appeal the decision was denied, and he has been banned from holding public office for three years and will still have the option of serving his sentence from home with an electronic bracelet.

+In February 2024, an appeals court in Paris upheld an earlier 2021, lower court decision requiring Sarkozy to serve his sentence for the campaign overspending conviction.
+However, the one-year sentence was revised so that he would instead serve six months of it in prison and six months of it suspended.